HuskyDreaming/Hyclaims/README.md

 - Integration hooks for other plugins
 - Visualization and debugging tools

-The goal is to implement these incrementally and correctly, rather than rushing API-dependent code.
+The goal is to implement these incrementally and correctly, rather than rushing API dependent code.

 ---